COVID-19 Testing, Protocols, and Contact Tracing.

 The ill student or staff member, if not already wearing a mask, will need to now don a facemask (unless medically unable or not developmentally appropriate).

 The Nurse may determine the student with symptoms of illness will need to be dismissed to home, and will contact the parent/guardian for prompt pick up of the student.
 Staff who are ill/symptomatic will be required to contact their Supervisor (or have the nurse contact their supervisor) and go home.
+Students and staff sent home due to COVID 19 symptoms will be given instructions on return to school protocols as outlined by the NYSDOH.

 Students with illness awaiting pick up from school will remain in the ‘isolation area’ until parent/guardian arrival.
 Administration may need to assist with coordination of gathering student belongings and students exiting the building.
 No outside guests will be allowed in the building to collect the student.